benjaminrobira/Meta_analysis_cognition_primates/README.md

 It is divided into several folders:

 ## :chart_with_upwards_trend: Raw_data
-It includes a) brain and associated date (each within a folder named after their study of origin) b) phylogenetic trees (from the 10kTrees project, "Tree" file).
+It includes a) brain and associated data (each within a folder named after their study of origin) b) phylogenetic trees (from the 10kTrees project, "Tree" file).

 ## :file_folder: Scripts